 Learn more about the usefulness of decision making by groups

 Framing is a tool employed by marketers.
 It relies on the fact that people will take different actions based on the same set of information, depending on whether the information is framed in a positive or negative light.

 When information is provided in a favorable light, emphasizing the gains rather than the losses, people are more likely to avoid risks.
 Conversely, if the losses are emphasized, people will be inclined to take a risk in order to avoid the loss, even if the information is exactly the same.

 The framing effect was introduced in psychology based on a study by Amos Tversky and Daniel Kahnemann.
 The study demonstrated that in advertising, people will react differently to a product based on how it is framed.
-For instance, customers will have a more positive perception of a shampoo advertised as having 90% natural ingredients than a shampoo that’s stated as having 10% artificial ingredients, even though both add up to the same outcome.
+For instance, customers will have a more positive perception of a shampoo advertised as having 90 percent natural ingredients than a shampoo that’s stated as having 10 percent artificial ingredients, even though both add up to the same outcome.